CAST-Extend/com.castsoftware.aip.datamart/README.md

 After a first install, if you start ```datamart.bat refresh```, the script will just truncate the datamart tables before re-loading data, preserving custom tables and views that depends on datamart tables.

 If you start ```datamart.bat update```, the script will synchronize the datamart with new snapshots; saving extract and loading time.

+## Schema Upgrade

+If you have previously installed the Datamart tables, and have upgraded later the REST API, then the database schema may be not synchronized with some new columns that have been added.
+To fix that, you may need to run the ```upgrade_schema.bat``` script.
+For the first release of the Datamart the script is empty.

 ## How to Use the AIP Datamart